xperseguers/t3ext-cloudflare/Documentation/AdministratorManual/Configuration/Index.rst

 - **Email** : The e-mail address associated with the API key.

-- **Domains** : Once the API key and the email are successfully saved (be sure to click on "Update" button first), a list of domains (or zones in CloudFlare's terminology) handled by the corresponding account is rendered.
+- **Domains** : Once the API key and the email are successfully saved (be sure to click on "Update" button first), a list of domains (or zones in Cloudflare's terminology) handled by the corresponding account is rendered.
 Just tick the corresponding check boxes to instruct TYPO3 which domains should get their cache flushed when clearing all caches in TYPO3 Backend.